-The attack on Tuesday seems to have been smaller in scope than the initial Houthi operation on 1 December.
+The attack on Tuesday seems to have been smaller in scope than the initial operation on 1 December, when the group had fired a barrage of missiles and drones at the destroyers USS Stockdale and USS O’Kane.

-A few hours before, Houthi spokesman Yahya Saree had announced the targeting of two “American” destroyers and three “American” supply ships in the Gulf of Aden.
+A few hours earlier, Houthi spokesman Yahya Saree had announced the targeting of two “American” destroyers and three “American” supply ships in the Gulf of Aden.

 Neither US Centcom nor the Houthis identified the three civilian vessels.

-However, the ships’ description and last known location suggest that it was the same convoy that was targeted on 1 December.
+However, the ships’ descriptions and last known locations suggest that it was the same convoy that was targeted on 1 December.

 “This targeting of these ships and destroyers is the second within 10 days,” Saree said on Tuesday.